Documentation

 Override the version specified in the package file.

-Path rewriting
+Path Rewriting

 Source paths in the package file that are different to the on-disk filesystem

 can be used by specifying one or more --path arguments.
-Each path argument can
+Each path argument

-specify either a single file, for example:
+can specify either a single file, for example:

 makesis.lua [...] --path '\epoc32\RELEASE\MARM\REL\Sysram1.opx'=c/SYSTEM/OPX/Sysram1.opx